Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 #### Installing is PyQt5.

-Like lxml. not all versions of PyQt5 will have compatible binaries that will will work with Sigil's Qt5 and Python.
+Like lxml, not all versions of PyQt5 will have compatible binaries that will will work with Sigil's Qt5 and Python.
 Stick to version 5.11.2 and everything should work with Python 3.7and Qt5.11.1

 >`pip install PyQt5==5.11.2`